ksvc/ks265codec/README.md

 #Performance

-On test sequences of JCTVC CLASS-A ~ CLASS-E, compared to x264(20151215) and 265-v1.9 in the speed form of encoded frames per second (fps):
+On test sequences of JCTVC CLASS-A ~ CLASS-E, compared to x264(20151215) and 265-v1.9 in the speed form of encoded frames per second (fps), the average performance of KS265 is shown as follows:

 ##Real-Time Broadcasting

-when 1 thread is utilized, KSC265@veryfast achieves 47.9% BDRate savings with only 1.3% speed decrease over X264@veryfast, and 34.3% BDRate savings with only 71.8% speed up over X264@veryfast
+When 1 thread is utilized, KSC265@veryfast achieves 47.9% BDRate savings with only 1.3% speed decrease over X264@veryfast, and 34.3% BDRate savings with only 71.8% speed up over X264@veryfast

-when all threads(24) are utilized, KSC265@veryfast achieves 47.9% BDRate savings with only 11.7% speed decrease over X265@ultrafast, and 35.7% BDRate savings with only 53.6% speed up over X265@ultrafast
+When all threads(24) are utilized, KSC265@veryfast achieves 47.9% BDRate savings with only 11.7% speed decrease over X265@ultrafast, and 35.7% BDRate savings with only 53.6% speed up over X265@ultrafast

 ##Offline Transcoding

-when 1 thread is utilized, KSC265@slow achieves 38.7% BDRate savings with only 10.7% speed decrease over X264@slow, and 17.2% BDRate savings with only 155.0% speed up over X264@slow
+When 1 thread is utilized, KSC265@slow achieves 38.7% BDRate savings with only 10.7% speed decrease over X264@slow, and 17.2% BDRate savings with only 155.0% speed up over X264@slow

-when all threads(24) are utilized, KSC265@slow achieves 38.7% BDRate savings with only 11.4% speed decrease over X265@slow, and 16.4% BDRate savings with only 168.0% speed up over X265@slow
+When all threads(24) are utilized, KSC265@slow achieves 38.7% BDRate savings with only 11.4% speed decrease over X265@slow, and 16.4% BDRate savings with only 168.0% speed up over X265@slow

 ##Highest Compression ratio

-when all threads(24) are utilized, KSC265@veryslow achieves 36.4% BDRate savings with only 39.9% speed up over X265@placebo, and 11.5% BDRate savings with only 203.6% speed up over X265@placebo
+When all threads(24) are utilized, KSC265@veryslow achieves 36.4% BDRate savings with only 39.9% speed up over X265@placebo, and 11.5% BDRate savings with only 203.6% speed up over X265@placebo